 God told Moses to tell the Israelites: “You shall not lie with a male as with a woman; it is an abomination. … If a man lies with a male as with a woman, both of them have committed an abomination ….”

-Some Affirming Christians Say: This command was given 3000+ years ago to people who had no concept of same-sex marriage.
+Some Affirming Christians Say: This command was given over 3000 years ago to people who had no concept of same-sex marriage.
 There was no reason for God to express exceptions that would not have made sense to the hearer.
-To read the command as prohibiting something unknown to the hearer at the time (sexual relations within same-sex marriage) is reading more into what God said than God actually said.
+To read the command as prohibiting something unknown to them at the time (sexual relations within same-sex marriage) is reading more into what God said than God actually said.
+Also, the command refers only to men and not to women, so God had something specific in mind.

 Some Non-Affirming Christians Say: This command could not be clearer.
 It plainly says God considers homosexual sex an abomination and thus a sin.
 No exceptions.
 The text, of course, applies to women having sexual relations with one another, too.
+What God commanded of the men applied to the women, too.
 To say that God probably would have expressed it differently had same-sex marriage been known at the time is baseless speculation.

 Affirming Christians: This command is not directed at us in any event.
 God told Moses such commands are for “the Israelite people” (Lev.
 18:1-2, 20:1-2).
 We are not Israelite people.
-Leviticus includes commands like:
+Leviticus includes commands for the Israelite people like:

 - if someone “insults his father or mother, he shall be put to death”